-Studying music in London can offer music students a number of challenges outside the classroom, one being how to budget.
+Studying music in London can offer music students a number of challenges outside the classroom with a big one being how to budget.

 All London students need to factor travel into their budget.
 Although there are plenty of transport options from tube to bus, bike and beyond, getting around the capital can be a pricey endeavour.
-However, all is not lost - as a student, there are plenty of discounts you can get which will help you save as much as a third off your travel...
+However, all is not lost - as a student, there are plenty of discounts you can get which will help you save on your travel...

 National Express Young Persons Coachcard: £12.50 a year (plus £2.50 p&p) for a third off coach fares.